Online MSN to DNP Adding New Specialty Certification

 - Pediatric Primary Care Nurse Practitioner

-The curriculum for the MSN to DNP for adding a new specialty certificate area consists of 69 to 87 credits.
-The program can be completed in 9 semesters of full-time study or in twelve semesters of part-time study.
-Full-time study is defined as six or more credits per semester.
-Permission to take more than 12 credits per semester must be obtained from the Associate Dean of Academic Affairs prior to the student enrolling.
-The program must be completed within 7 years of matriculation.
+The curriculum for the MSN to DNP for adding a new specialty certificate area consists of 69 to 87 credit hours.
+The program can be completed in 10 semesters of full-time study or in twelve semesters of part-time study.
+Full-time study is defined as six or more credit hours per semester.
+Permission to take more than 12 credit hours per semester must be obtained from the Associate Dean of Academic Affairs prior to the student enrolling.
+The program must be completed within 7 years

 Subspecialties are specialty areas not considered primary areas of advanced practice nursing.
 Students in all programs can add these subspecialties if they are pursuing any appropriate area of advanced practice nursing.